Xunnamius/black-flag/docs/bf-vs-yargs.md

   function) for a [Yargs default command][14].

-  Black Flag addresses this with its types, in that attempting to pass an async builder will be flagged as problematic by intellisense.
+  Black Flag addresses this with its types, in that attempting to pass an async builder will be flagged as problematic by intellisense and trigger an assertion error.
 Moreover, Black Flag supports an asynchronous function as the value of `module.exports` in CJS code, and top-level await in ESM code, so if you really do need an async [`builder`][4] function, hoist the async logic to work around this bug for now.

 - A [bug?][15] in yargs\@17.7.2 causes `yargs::showHelp` to erroneously print
   the _second_ element in the [`yargs::aliases`][16] array of the [Yargs default